zeobviouslyfakeacc/HungerRevamped/README.md

 You'll start with 12 000 stored calories.
 That means that you'll have a buffer period at the start of the game during which you don't need to consume much food.
 This is especially useful in Interloper, where you find very little food until you can craft a bow and hunt game.

+If you're playing a custom mode game, you can also customize how many calories you start with.

 #### Travelling